cci-scratchx/cci-scratchx.github.io/README.md

 For advanced ScratchX information see https://github.com/LLK/scratchx/wiki

-## Known Issues
+## Known Issues and Limitations

-When loading a saved project which was build with the extension hosted locally all the custom blocks appear as `undefined`.
+* When loading a saved project which was build with the extension hosted locally all the custom blocks appear as `undefined`.
+* Helper App is single threaded.